nraghu99/CarND-Behavioral-Cloning-P3/writeup_template.md

 I also remembered the udacity video about left and right camera images that can be included with a correction factor

-Also based on nViia paper I converted the image to YUV format.
+Also based on nVidia paper I converted the image to YUV format.
 Repeated the train/autonomous mode and much better

 ####1.
 An appropriate model architecture has been employed

+My model consists of (from nVidia Paper)
+1. Image normalization (model.py line 131)
+2. Followed by 3 convolution layers with 3 X 3 filter model.py lines 132, 134, 136.
+All of them uses
+ELU activation function which performs better
+3. This was followed by 3 convolution layers with 5 X 5 filet model.py lines 138, 140.
+Both of them use ELU activation
+function
+4,.
+After flattening the data , it is fed to
+5. 3 fully connected layers using ELU activation function, model.py lines 143 to 147

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+This multi layer network has sufficient dropouts and L2 regulariations to prevent over fitting a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes ELU layers to introduce nonlinearity (code line 132,134,136,138), and the data is normalized in the model using a Keras lambda layer (code line 131).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 133,135,137,139,142).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model has L2 regularizations to reduce overfitting lines

  The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 165).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+Recovering from the left and right sides of the road was achieved by adding the left and right camera images to the sample data

 For details about how I created the training data, see the next section.